Code-Institute-Submissions/mtopircean-project2/README.md

 * Functionality:
   * Page print opening a second time when closing the page:
   ISSUE: when clicking on the Print as PDF button and closing the page that opens, the page will reopen a second time.
   FIX: with support from CI Tutor Team, it was identified that there was an onclick trigger attached to the button in addition to the event listener that was already present in the js page.
-Removing the onclink element solved the problem.
+Removing the onclick element solved the problem.

-  * When Pring page as PDF was triggered, it closes modals:
+  * When Print page as PDF was triggered, it closes modals:
   ISSUE: when clicking on the Print as PDF button, if a modal was open, it would close.
 This represented an issue as it would not allow the user to print the page with the result of the calculation process visible.
   FIX: Modal was set in order to allow the user to close it by clicking outside of the modal content.
 This caused it to close every modal when clicking on Print as PDF.
-Functionlity of closing the modal when clicking outside of the modal was removed and the "x" closing sign inside the modal was increased in size.
+Functionality of closing the modal when clicking outside of the modal was removed and the "x" closing sign inside the modal was increased in size.

   * Calculate Answer function not returning a result:
   ISSUE: when clicking on Calculate Answer no result was returned.